sahishnuk2/tp/docs/UserGuide.md

 <box type="warning">

-**Caution:**
-This will permanently remove all stored timeslots.
-There is no multi-step undo for timeslot clearing;
-use immediately after a mistaken action if your environment supports undo of other operations.
+**Caution:** This action permanently removes all stored timeslots.
+You can restore them by running `undo` as the very next command.
+If any other data-modifying command runs first, the removal cannot be undone.

 </box>

 ---